-- 3.2.1 The Council has implemented a process to evaluate all Council owned land i.e.1500 assets, to meet the identified pitch need and provide suitable homes in a sustainable location to identified local Gypsy and Traveller families, that require a home within the county.
-The vision is for: - Small sites, ideally occupied by one Monmouthshire family/household; - Typically, no more than 5 or 6 pitches on each site; - Well designed and landscaped; - Sensitive to existing communities. - 3.2.2 An overview of the site identification process undertaken, and criteria used is provided in Appendix 2, which included engagement with elected members through a series of member workshops and Scrutiny Committees, to share requirements, obtain views/comments about the process and evaluation criteria and update on progress.
+- 3.2.1 The Council has implemented a process to evaluate all Council owned land i.e.1500 assets which included commercial/employment land, to meet the identified pitch need.
+The land needs to provide suitable homes, in a sustainable location, to identified local Gypsy and Traveller families, which require a home within the county.
+The vision is for: - Small sites, ideally occupied by one Monmouthshire family/household; - Typically, no more than five or six pitches on each site; - Well designed and landscaped; - Sensitive to existing communities. - 3.2.2 An overview of the site identification process undertaken, and criteria used, is provided in the chronology in Appendix 2, which included engagement with elected Members through a series of Member workshops and Scrutiny Committees, to share requirements, obtain views/comments about the process and evaluation criteria and update on progress.